visualizevalue-dev/punks-course/README.md

 ![](./assets/intro.png)

-> 10,000 unique collectible characters
+> 10,000 unique collectible characters <br>
-> with proof of ownership stored on the Ethereum blockchain.
+> with proof of ownership stored on the Ethereum blockchain. <br
-> The project that inspired the modern CryptoArt movement. [...]
+> The project that inspired the modern CryptoArt movement. [...] <br>
 > One of the earliest examples of a "Non-Fungible Token" [...].

 Let's unpack.